Chocolate Strawberry Banana Baked Oatmeal

 - 2 1/2 cups gluten free certified oats

 - 1/2 cup chocolate chips (vegan)

 - 1 cup sliced strawberries

-- Then, add in the milk and continue whisking until there are no clumps.
+- Then, add in the almond milk and continue whisking until smooth.

-- Stir in the oats and the strawberries.
+- Add in the oats and stir to combine.

-- Pour the oat mixture in the plan.
+- Pour the oat mixture in the prepared baking dish.

-- Arrange the banana slices and strawberry slices on top of the oatmeal mixture.
+- Arrange the remaining banana slices, strawberry slices, and 2 tablespoons of chocolate chips on top of the oatmeal mixture.

 - Bake in the oven at 350F for 50-60 minutes, until the oatmeal has set and a toothpick inserted into the baked oatmeal comes out clean.
 Let cool for 5 minutes before serving.